ooyala/atlantis-aquarium/README.md

 # Requirements
 * Git
-* Ruby 1.9.1 or later; with compatible docopt gem installed
+* Ruby 1.9.1 or later with compatible docopt gem installed
 * Vagrant 1.7.2 or later
 * Virtual Box 4.3.20 or later

 You can install aquarium in the following approaches:
 * [Vagrant](#vagrant) (recommended)
-* [Manually](#Manually) (build VM from gound up)
+* [Manually](#Manually) (build VM from the ground up)

 #Vagrant
 We have a vagrant box available.
 To run it,
  * create **$HOME/repos** folder and clone atlantis-aquarium repo under this folder
- * enter atlantis-aquairum folder and run **launch-aquairum.sh** script;
+ * enter atlantis-aquarium folder and run **launch-aquairum.sh** script

-## what is inside the vagrant box
+## What is inside the vagrant box
-Once atlantis-aquarium vagrant box up and running, inside it runs a zookeeper, a docker registry, an atlantis-builder, an atlantis-manager, two routers (one internal and one external) and two atlantis-supervisors, each component lives within a docker container.
+Once the atlantis-aquarium vagrant box is up and running, it runs a zookeeper, a docker registry, an atlantis-builder, an atlantis-manager, two routers (one internal and one external) and two atlantis-supervisors.
+Each component lives within a docker container.

 ##FAQ
-### lanuch-aquarium.sh gets killed while downloading vagrant box, and re-run the script gives me error
+### lanuch-aquarium.sh gets killed while downloading vagrant box, and re-running the script gives an error
 ```
 => default: Box download is resuming from prior download progress
 An error occurred while downloading the remote file.
 The error